"Jan. 9, 2013 -- Heavy menstrual bleeding is a rarely discussed but remarkably common condition that affects about 1 in 4 women.

-Vagistat-1 (tioconazole) is used to treat vaginal candida (yeast) infections.
-It is an antifungal medication.
-This medication is available over-the-counter and in generic form.
-Common side effects include headache or vaginal/urethral burning/itching/pain.
+Vagistat-1 (tioconazole) is an antifungal medication used to treat vaginal candida (yeast) infections.
+Vagistat-1 is available over-the-counter and in generic form.
+Common side effects of Vagistat-1 include headache, vaginal/urethral burning/itching/pain, or increased urination.

 Vagistat-1 is effective as a single-dose treatment for vulvovaginal candidiasis.
 Using the prefilled applicator, insert one applicator-full intravaginally; just prior to bedtime may be preferable.
 Avoid using other vaginal creams or douches at the same time as Vagistat-1 unless directed by your doctor.
 Other drugs may interact with Vagistat-1 vaginal.
 Tell your doctor all medications and supplements you use.
 Do not use Vagistat-1 for self-treatment if you are pregnant.
 During pregnancy, Vagistat-1 should be used only when recommended by a doctor.
 If you are pregnant, follow your doctor's instructions on how to use the applicator to insert this medication.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our Vagistat-1 (tioconazole) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Easy-to-read and understand detailed drug information and pill images for the patient or caregiver from Cerner Multum.

 Vagistat-1 in Detail - Patient Information: Side Effects